Mathilde Garcia

 Lignes de fuite

 Ornament plays a central role in this work.
-The patterns developed are largely based on a single floral form, conceived using vector digital tools.
-This flower, whilst referencing nature, bears the visible traces of its digital origin.
-It reveals the way in which contemporary tools alter our relationship to drawing, producing artificial, repeatable forms and transforming ornament into image.
+The patterns developed are primarily based on forms created using digital vector tools and emojis, both widely disseminated ways of representation.
+Although these forms reference nature and our immediate environment, they visibly retain traces of their digital origins.
+They reveal how contemporary tools are reshaping our relationship to drawing, generating artificial, repeatable forms and transforming ornament into image.